versatica/mediasoup/doc/RoomOverview.md

 After that, C++ `Room::onPeerCapabilities(capabilities)` is called.
 This method removes peer's codecs not supported by the room, removes the unsupported RTCP feedback mechanisms from the supported codecs, and removes RTP header extensions and FEC mechanisms not supported by mediasoup.

+This is, peer's capabilities are a subset of the mediasoup capabilities and the room capabilities.

 ## Creating a RtpReceiver